Cross Domain Early Crop Mapping using CropSTGAN: Data and Study areas

 \subsection{Reference Data}

-The CDL and the Canada AAFC Annual Crop Inventory are used as the ground truth for the source domains.
+The CDL is used as the ground truth for the source domain.
 The CDL \cite{boryan2011monitoring}, a crop-specific land cover raster map dataset available for the entire conterminous U.S. land area (CONUS) at 30 m resolution provided by the USDA, regularly provides information on the annual temporal and spatial distribution of corn, as well as the area dedicated to its cultivation.
-However, for the target domains, official ground reference data for China is currently unavailable.
+However, for the target domain, official ground reference data for China is currently unavailable.
 Fortunately, \cite{you202110} published maps of corn and soybean with a spatial resolution of 10 meters for Northeast China from 2017 to 2019.
 As a result, the 2019 crop maps from \cite{you202110} are regarded as the ground truth reference for the study area in China.
-Additionally, the Canada AAFC Annual Crop Inventory is used as the ground truth for Canada with a spatial resolution of 30 meters.